natsunoyoru97/MIT6.828-JOS-notes/README.md

 (You may wonder if there is a Chinese version.
 Hmmm, for now I would say, not this time.
 Maybe I'll think about it when I finish the English version.)

 **DISCLAIMER: All the materials provided are to help you make your own answer.
-You would DEFINITELY NOT take the solutions as your own, as it is all YOUR DUTY to keep the academic integrity.**
+You could DEFINITELY NOT take the solutions as your own, as it is all YOUR DUTY to keep the academic integrity.**

 <br>
 <br>